Fliplet/fliplet-cli/docs/Best-practises.md

 ---

-## Using Handlebars in your client
+## Using Handlebars in your widget clent-side code

 **Note: this documentation only applies to building components.
-If you need to use Handlebars in your apps, please refer to the "using handlebars" documentation**.
+If you need to use Handlebars in your apps, please refer to the "[using handlebars](API/libraries/handlebars)" documentation**.

 You can also use handlebars templates in your client-side code and let the system compile them.